Reflection maps: Normal crossings

 \begin{rem} The previous proposition imposes no restrictions when $p\geq 2n-1$.
 On the opposite side, it says that only groups with $\rank G=1$ can produce reflection maps $(\C^p,0)\to (\C^p,0)$.
-In particular, any orbit map $\omega$ is a reflection map $(\C^p,0)\to (\C^p,0)$, and the requirement $\rank G=1$ is consistent with the description of its normal crossings (Proposition \ref{lemNormalCrossingsOrbitMap}), because it implies that there is no facet of codimension $\leq 1$. \end{rem}
+In particular, as the orbit map $\omega$ is a reflection map $(\C^p,0)\to (\C^p,0)$, the requirement $\rank G=1$ is consistent with the description of its normal crossings (Proposition \ref{lemNormalCrossingsOrbitMap}), because it implies that there is no facet of codimension $> 1$. \end{rem}

-With the results we have so far, and the help of the following classical theorem (essentially due to Whitney \cite{Whitney:1936}, see \cite{Golu-Gui} for a more up-to-date statement), we can characterize stability of reflection maps $f\colon X\to \C^{2n}$, with $n=\dim X$. \begin{thm} A map $f\colon X\to Y$, with $\dim Y=2\dim X$, is stable if and only if it is an immersion with normal crossings. \end{thm}
+Putting together the results we have so far and the following classical theorem (essentially due to Whitney \cite{Whitney:1936}, see \cite{Golu-Gui} for a more up-to-date statement) we can characterize stability of reflection maps $f\colon X\to \C^{2n}$, with $n=\dim X$.

+\begin{thm} A map $f\colon X^n\to Y^{2n}$ is stable if and only if it is an immersion with normal crossings. \end{thm}